FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

 Software Needed to get App Running
 ----------------------------------

-.. warning:: The following procedure REQUIRES internet connection.
+**Warning:** The following procedure REQUIRES internet connection.
 If there are any issues with ZumLink IPR getting internet (check by pinging 8.8.8.8 on the device commandline) the way to fix this is by going to network adapters on the computer, disabling "internet sharing" on the adapter that is the internet source, and then re-enabling it.

 First off: